chuuuuu/algorithm/leetcode/README.md

 _For example, we may have a toolbox full of tools but are unsure of which problems those tools solve.
 We could run into a problem of trying to attach a board to another with a screw.
 Could we hammer the screw?
 Sure, O(n<sup>2</sup>).
 Could we hit it with a level?
 Sure, (Time limit exceded).
 A better solution is to use a screwdriver.
 O(nlogn).
 An even more optimal solution is to use a drill O(n)._

 This illustrates that if we just do a bunch of problems, we know we need to get the screw to attach both boards.
 But knowing the theory of the problems shows us which _tool_ to use.

-### Question selection

-Questions are gathered from a mix of currated lists and frequently asked questions on leetcode.
-The majority will be LC Medium difficulty (7-10), with 2-3 easy and 2-3 hard.
-Feel free to skip the easy or hard, the mediums will be where you get the most bang for your buck.

 ## Patterns